talhaahussain/talhaahussain/README.md

 ### Hello there 👋

-I'm Talhaa, a third year undergrad computer science student.
+I'm Talhaa, a third year undergrad computer science student and maths tutor.
 Ask me about anything!

+- 🎮 Currently working on NEAT algorithms for videogames
 <!--
 **talhaahussain/talhaahussain** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.